Gutter Guard Reviews

 Slide under the shingles

 Carefully lift the shingles.
 Try to install the screen between the shingles and the underlayment or between two layers of shingles.
 Don’t install under the underlayment.

 Spectra Armour Lock, $1.40 per foot, available at home centers.

 Screens are the most common type of gutter guard.
 They come in a wide variety of shapes and materials and can be installed in a few different ways.
 Screens work well in situations where leaves are the main problem.
 However, the openings in screens are large enough to let in seeds and pine needles, and cleaning them out may require removing the screens.
 Second, the screens themselves can become plugged, and cleaning screens can be tricky because some of the debris gets entangled and isn’t easily brushed or blown off.
 So if you currently find lots of seeds or needles in your gutters, screens may help, but don’t expect them to eliminate gutter chores.

 Screens are the easiest to install.
 Some can be slid up under the shingles, which is ideal because the screen will angle downward and allow debris to slide off the roof.
-Other screens just drop in, which makes them a good choice if you have old, brittle shingles, or a shingle type other than asphalt that can’t be pried up.
+Other screens are an easyon gutter guard and just drop in, which makes them a good choice if you have old, brittle shingles, or a shingle type other than asphalt that can’t be pried up.

 Cost: 10¢ to $2 per foot

 - Works with various roof types: shingles, steel, slate, wood, tile, etc.